-Notes to the Financial Statements For the years ended April 30, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements July 31, 2023 (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)

 e) Financial instruments (Continued)

 Impairment

 The Company assesses all information available, including on a forward-looking basis, the expected credit losses associated with its assets carried at amortized cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
 To assess whether there is a significant increase in credit risk, the Company compares the risk of a default occurring on the asset as the reporting date, with the risk of default as at the date of initial recognition, based on all information available, and reasonable and supportive forward-looking information.